Roberta O’Connor (Co-Chair)

 Don White is co-founder and managing partner of March Second, Inc., a marketing technology and consulting business.
 He has extensive experience launching successful advertising and digital marketing agencies, leading software development teams, and managing large marketing and sales organizations.
 He currently teaches marketing at Salem State University.
 Don’s distinguished career began far from corporate life, but not so far from his love of working with people and helping them to succeed.
 After completing his undergraduate degree, Don taught high school English and History and coached the football and track teams at Immaculate High School in Danbury Connecticut.
 He later completed his MBA with concentrations in Finance and Marketing at Columbia University and spent several years as a visiting lecturer at Fairfield University.

-Julie Whitlow is currently a professor in the English Department at Salem State University, and coordinator of the Graduate Programs in Teaching English to Speakers of Other Languages.
-She is transitioning to a leadership role at SSU’s Center for International Education where she is currently a Faculty Fellow.
+Julie Whitlow is the Assistant Provost for Global Engagement at Salem State University where she has also been a professor in the English Department and coordinator of the Graduate Programs in Teaching English to Speakers of Other Languages.
 Julie has been a Peace Corps Volunteer in Morocco and a Fulbright Scholar in Nicaragua.
 She is a native of New Orleans but she, her wife Olga, and their two daughters call Salem home.

 Patricia Fae Ho